Death Game

 Death Game is rated R. It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 1.5/10, and global collection metrics, Death Game stands as a challenging project for the creators.
-It remains an essential piece of the 2017 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 1.5/10, and global performance metrics, Death Game is classified as a FLOP.
+It remains an essential part of the 2017 cinematic calendar.

 Frequently Asked Questions